opencpn-radar-pi/radar_pi/INSTALL.md

     $ make pkg

 #### Building on windows (MSVC)
-On windows, a somewhat different workflow is used:
+On windows, a different workflow is used:

     > cmake -T v141_xp -G "Visual Studio 15 2017" --config RelWithDebInfo  ..
     > cmake --build . --target tarball --config RelWithDebInfo

 This is to build the installer tarball.
 Use _--target pkg_ to build the legacy NSIS installer.
-The build requires access to a specific wxWidgets 3.1.2 build, see the appveyour.yml file for details.